Ultimate Fighting Championship: Evolution of the rules

-The Ultimate Fighter
+The Ultimate Fighter rules

 Fights that occur on The Ultimate Fighter are classified as exhibition matches under NSAC sanctioning, and thus do not count toward a fighter's professional record.
 Match outcomes also do not need to be immediately posted publicly, which allows for fight results to remain unknown to the public until the airdate of the episode.

 For two-round matches, if there is a draw after two rounds, an extra five-minute round ("sudden victory") is contested.
 If the extra round concludes without a stoppage, the judges' decision will be based on that final round.

 These exhibition matches variably have two or three rounds, depending on the rules used for each season.
 In most seasons, preliminary matches (before the semi-final bouts) were two rounds; in season two, all matches had three rounds.
 All matches past the first round use three rounds as per standard UFC bouts.
 During the finales for each series, the division finals have the standard three rounds, plus a fourth round if the judges score a tie.

-Weight divisions/Current champions
+Weight divisions and current champions

-The UFC currently uses nine weight classes: Updated as of March 4, 2023, after UFC 285.
+The UFC currently uses nine weight classes: Updated as of November 15, 2025, after UFC 322.

 Non-title fights have a one-pound leniency.
 In title fights, the participants must weigh no more than that permitted for the relevant weight division.
 The Commission may also approve catch weight bouts, subject to their review and discretion.
 For example, the Commission may still decide to allow the contest the maximum weight allowed is 177 pounds if it feels that the contest would still be fair, safe, and competitive.
 In addition, there are five weight classes specified in the Unified Rules which the UFC does not currently use: Super Lightweight (165 pounds), Super Welterweight (175 pounds), Super Middleweight (195 pounds), Cruiserweight (225 pounds), and Super Heavyweight (>265 pounds).

 Roster

-As of 20 October 2020, the UFC roster consisted of fighters from 71 countries.
+As of October 20, 2020, the UFC roster consisted of fighters from 71 countries.
+As of June 14, 2025, there are 596 fighters on the UFC roster, a plurality of which, 207 or 35%, are American.
+Despite having the largest pool of fighters, there are no male American champions in the UFC as of June 22, 2025.

-Pound-for-pound